-If a Minister should die in service the normal notice period agreed in the Terms of Appointment will apply to their dependants, but the church is strongly urged to act with sensitivity, generosity, and in a reasonable manner.
+If a Minister should die in service, the Occupation Contract will end as the Terms of the Appointment do and from that point there is nothing being given in return for the accommodation, something which might cause a new occupation contract to be created.
+However, the church is strongly urged to act with sensitivity, generosity, and in a reasonable manner.
 The Regional Minister will assist the church in these distressing circumstances and help to negotiate a suitable timetable for the family to vacate the manse.
-Save for in exceptional circumstances, if dependants need to remain in the manse on an ongoing basis beyond a reasonable period of grace period (which would usually be six months) an assured shorthold tenancy at a market rent will be needed to regularise their ongoing occupation but please contact your Baptist trust corporation for further advice first.
-The assistance of a solicitor or property agent is recommended in relation to the preparation of any assured shorthold tenancy agreement that may be required.
+If dependants need to remain in the manse for an ongoing period beyond a reasonable period of grace period (which would usually be six months) please contact your Baptist trust corporation for further advice.